seirdotexe/seirdotexe/README.md

 ### Hi there 👋

 Nice to meet you!
-My name is Seir, a Junior System Administrator, and hobbyist developer that's capable of creating (mainly) backend applications.
+My name is Seir, and I separate myself from the public by being:

+- A fulltime Junior System Administrator
+- A fighter for Privacy & Piracy
+- A hobbyist backend JavaScript/Node.js developer
+- A (morally correct) supporter of 🇺🇦

 [![GitHub stats](https://github-readme-stats.vercel.app/api?username=seirdotexe&show_icons=true&theme=dark)]()

 ## Experience with 🗺️

 <code><img height="20" alt="javascript" src="https://raw.githubusercontent.com/seirdotexe/seirdotexe/main/assets/javascript.png"></code>